James-Kua/AwesomeDevOps/pages/database/database.md

 Partition tolerance
 + Partition tolerance means the system continues to work despite message loss or partial failure.
 A system that is partition-tolerant can sustain any amount of network failure that doesn't result in a failure of the entire network.
 Data is sufficiently replicated across combinations of nodes and networks to keep the system up through intermittent outages.

+In any networked shared-data systems partition tolerance is a must.
+Consequently, system designers must choose between consistency and availability.
+Simplistically speaking, a network partition forces designers to either choose perfect consistency or perfect availability. picking consistency means not being able to answer a client's query as the system cannot guarantee to return the most recent writes, which sacrifices availability.

+Network partition forces nonfailing nodes to reject clients' requests as these nodes cannot guarantee consistent data.
+At the opposite end of the spectrum, being available means being able to respond to a client's request but the system cannot guarantee consistency, i.e., the most recent value written.
+Available systems provide the best possible answer under the given circumstance.

 ## Transactions

 A transaction is a series of database operations that are considered to be a "single unit of work".
 The operations in a transaction either all succeed, or they all fail.
 In this way, the notion of a transaction supports data integrity when part of a system fails.
 Not all databases choose to support ACID transactions, usually because they are prioritizing other optimizations that are hard or theoretically impossible to implement together.